Contents

 Circuit Explanation

 Here, provide your transistor with a base resistor to limit the current through the base and determine the ON time.
-However, using a single transistor result in a time delay of a few seconds and may be insufficient for more extended periods.
+However, using a single transistor results in a time delay of a few seconds and may be insufficient for more extended periods.
 Therefore, you can add another transistor stage to increase the circuit sensitivity and, consequently, the time delay.

 Timer Circuit using a Darlington Pair